cosmos72/stmx/README.md

-CL-STM
+STMX
 ======

 Summary
 -------

-CL-STM2 is an extension of Common Lisp to support composable Software Transactional Memory.
-STM makes concurrent programming qualitatively better.
+STMX is an extension of Common Lisp to support composable Software Transactional Memory.
+Transactional Memory makes concurrent programming easier to write and understand, and possibly qualitatively better.
 Instead of traditional lock-based programming, you program with atomic transactions.
 Atomic transactions can be composed together to make larger atomic transactions.
 Finally, it just so happens that transactions run